Local Economic Enterprise Development

 Four such initiatives are in the planning and development phase:

-Fuel filling station, convenience store and ATM in Tsheseng Village (Witsieshoek Mountain Lodge) and Dovhu Village (Awelani Lodge).
+- Fuel filling station, convenience store and ATM in Tseseng Village (Witsieshoek Mountain Lodge) and Dovhu Village (Awelani Lodge).
 Both these villages are located a significant distance from fuel outlets and access to banking facilities which has negative consequences for the local community.